-Regarding municipal water requirements and supplies in 2017, the total water requirement was slightly greater compared to the previous year (19,500 and 19,030 af, respectively) and consistent with the long-term trend for the SMVMA.
+Regarding municipal water requirements and supplies in 2018, the total water requirement was greater compared to the previous year (20,300 and 19,500 af, respectively) and consistent with the long-term trend for the SMVMA.
 Specifically, municipal water demand over the last 30 years has been fairly stable within a broad range of 19,000 to almost 26,000 afy.
-The total municipal water requirement in 2017 was met by about 7,980 af groundwater and 11,525 af imported SWP water, or approximately 41 and 59 percent, respectively, of the total requirement.
-The 2017 groundwater pumping was less than the previous year (7,980 and 8,550 af, respectively) and on par with groundwater pumping reported for as long ago as the mid- to late 1980's.
-The 2017 SWP water delivery exceeded the previous year (11,525 and 10,480 af, respectively) and the long-term average delivery (10,320 af over the period 1997 - 2017).
-SWP water availability was higher than in the previous year (85 and 60 percent, respectively) and the long-term average availability (65 percent over 1997 - 2017).
-Importantly, in 2017, SWP water deliveries to the Cities of Santa Maria and Guadalupe met or exceeded the minimum annual amounts specified in the Stipulation; deliveries to the GSWC were less than 55 percent of the minimum.
-Overall, 98 percent of the Stipulation total amount for all three purveyors was imported in 2017.
+The total municipal water requirement in 2018 was met by about 10,425 af groundwater and 9,875 af imported SWP water, or approximately 51 and 49 percent, respectively, of the total requirement.
+The 2018 groundwater pumping was more than the previous year (10,425 and 7,980 af, respectively) but on par with groundwater pumping reported for as long ago as the early 1970's.
+The 2018 SWP water delivery was less than the previous year (9,875 and 11,525 af, respectively) and the long-term average delivery also declined (10,300 af over the period 1997 - 2018).
+SWP water availability was lower than in the previous year (35 and 85 percent, respectively) and the long-term average availability declined (64 percent over 1997 - 2018).
+Importantly, in 2018, SWP water deliveries to the Cities of Santa Maria and Guadalupe greatly exceeded the minimum annual amounts specified in the Stipulation.

-Disposition of municipal water supply in 2017 was very similar to the last 10 to 15 years.
-A large portion of the total municipal water supply, 7,210 af, was utilized in municipal service areas, either consumptively used or generating return flow from landscape irrigation (in the Sisquoc water service area, consumptive use and return flows also derive from septic systems).
-Most of the remaining municipal supply, about 11,330 af, was processed at WWTPs, with a portion of the plant influent consumed during treatment.
-The resulting balance of treated water generated return flows (primarily from surface spreading in infiltration basins and a minor amount through spray irrigation) or was consumed through spray irrigation evaporative loss and, in minor amounts, brine injection, and industrial use.
-The remainder of municipal supply, about 960 af, was transferred from the SMVMA to the NMMA to augment Nipomo CSD water supply.
+Disposition of municipal water supply in 2018 was very similar to the last 10 to 15 years.
+A large portion of the total municipal water supply, 8,265 af, was utilized in municipal service areas, either consumptively used or generating return flow from landscape irrigation (in the Sisquoc water service area, consumptive use and return flows also derive from septic systems).
+Most of the remaining municipal supply, about 11,060 af, was processed at WWTPs, with a portion of the plant influent consumed during treatment.
+The resulting balance of treated water generated return flows (primarily from surface spreading in infiltration basins and a minor amount through spray irrigation) or was consumed through spray irrigation evaporative loss and, in very minor amounts, commercial use.
+The remainder of municipal supply, about 970 af, was transferred from the SMVMA to the NMMA to augment Nipomo CSD water supply.